NathanWichmann/NathanWichmann/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a personal portfolio for my Coding Bootcamp course at Carleton Univeristy.
+- 🔭 I’m currently working on a README.md generator for my Coding Bootcamp course at Carleton Univeristy.
 - 🌱 I’m currently learning how to use Node.js.
 - 👯 I’m looking to collaborate on my next projext in my course.
 - 🤔 I’m looking for help with anything Javascript function related.